 Advertising and marketing restrictions

 Advertising is essential to any business, but it can be hard to advertise your cannabis business to generate public attention.
-It is because state regulations and private company policies limit how cannabis businesses can promote their business.
+It is because even though legalization of cannabis, state regulations and private company policies limit how cannabis businesses can promote their business.
 Do you know it is banned to promote your cannabis business on the radio, television, or billboards?

 You can promote your Cannabis Business on social networking sites and use email marketing campaigns and in-person marketing opportunities at trade shows and industry events.
 Also, word-of-mouth referrals can play a vital role in your Cannabis business promotion.